-Now in its 2nd year, Birmingham Open Studios has already doubled in size.
+Now in its 3rd year, Birmingham Open Studios is continuing to grow.
 Run by ArtsBrum, the concept allows artists of all standards to display their craft in their own homes or working studios.
 This allows the public to view all of the artist’s work – for free – in the artist’s creative environment, giving you an insight into their lives and creative processes

 Your visits, purchases, praise and commissions give artists a reason to keep creating, and Open Studios means they do not have to pay sky-high commission rates to galleries on sales, instead keeping the earnings themselves

 If you wish to exhibit in 2019, please follow use the sign up portal on this page

 BIRMINGHAM OPEN STUDIOS 2019 HAS GROWN TO INCLUDE THE FOLLOWING DISTRICTS: MOSELEY, KINGS HEATH, BALSALL HEATH, STIRCHLEY, SELLY OAK, SELLY PARK, BOURNVILLE, COTTERIDGE AND HALL GREEN

 DATES TO BE CONFIRMED SHORTLY – LIKELY TO BE IN OCTOBER